VillagerUnknown/GraveyardsAndGhosts/README.md

 # VillagerUnknown's Graveyards & Ghosts

-Inspired by MMORPG's, this mod adds graveyards to the world generation and changes the respawn system so that players become ghosts when they die and respawn at the nearest graveyard.
+Inspired by MMORPG's, this mod adds graveyards to the world generation and optionally changes the respawn system so that players become ghosts when they die and respawn at the nearest graveyard.

-* Players can join the world as Ghosts.
-This can be changed in the settings.
-(Players used to start as ghosts in v1.0.0)
-* Ghosts can respawn at their last death location or any Resurrection Statue (Graveyard).
-* Graveyards generate in the Overworld and End dimensions.
-* Beds no longer act as spawn points but still pass the night.
-* Respawn anchors still work in the Nether.

 **Features:**